 “Under the water,” he nonchalantly throws back. ” It happened when the lake rose about 100 feet”

-Having recently come through flooding season I can appreciate increased water flow but almost a ten story building?
+Having seen flooding in the area I can appreciate increased water flow but almost a ten story building?

 “In the late 1800s there was a log hotel constructed on the shores of the lake.
 Likely now that would be somewhere out there in the middle,” explains my personal guide waving a finger toward the center of quiet lake.